 Our next experiments

 We will periodically report on this blog about the experiments we are running on our various entrepreneurial projects at AgilityFeat.
 For HereCostaRica, we have concluded that building that audience of potential travelers is the biggest risk that we face right now.
 To tackle that risk, we are building a simple version of our site using WordPress, and we will begin promoting it using social media over the next few weeks.
-You can visit that site at HereCostaRica.com and if you are interested in travel to Costa Rica and Central America, then please sign up for our email list, follow us on twitter, facebook, or pinterest.
+You can visit HereCostaRica.com and if you are interested in travel to Costa Rica and Central America, then please sign up for our email list, follow us on twitter, facebook, or pinterest.
 As I write this post the site is still being setup, but we will complete a simple MVP in the next week and then begin promoting it.

 We hope you enjoy some of our reviews and writings about Costa Rica, and that we’ll see you on the beach sometime soon!